 Customer Onboarding’ is an umbrella term that is frequently used to describe the entire process that customers go through when they start their journey of using your service or product.
 The onboarding experience of the customer will define the ongoing relationship you have with your customer.

-Onboarding Drop off
+What is Onboarding Drop off ?

 You may have had a situation where you wanted to learn a new habit.
 Maybe you wanted to learn a new programming language; you must have enrolled in a course, learned it for a week, and then probably got busy with life or just couldn’t continue learning.
 This period is called the onboarding drop-off period and needs to avoid.
 Most of us face this, sometimes more so if your product is solving a complex problem and requires some education and learning at the customer’s end

 So what can you do to avoid onboarding drop-offs, of course, there is an entire onboarding framework that has to be put together but that aside very specifically you must know some of the things that have really found to be very effective to avoid onboarding drop-offs.

 To know more about customer onboarding, check the Customer Onboarding framework.

 Where in the onboarding process are we loosing the most users ?

 According to a popular research study, most of the SaaS firms lose 75% of their new users within the first week.
 The Gartner Group studied that 80% of the company’s future income can come from 20% of the existing customers.
 However, it’s unfortunate that B2B companies put only 20% of their marketing efforts toward customer retention.

 The first way is calling out a plan for onboarding.
 Of Course, the plan is going to be specific but with timelines and getting that sign-off from the business buyer of your product and calling out in that plan, the effort is what will be required from the customer side.